laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/unit-projects/unit-three-project-requirements.md

 - **Introduction**: A paragraph used to introduce interested parties to the project and needs to include one or more screenshots.

+- **User Stories** - Formatted as above.
+Include User Stories in at least one README

 - **Technologies Used**: A list of all technologies, libraries, APIs, etc. used in the project.

 - **Getting Started**: Links to the project's planning (Trello board)  and the **deployed app** on Netlify.